-The existing local water supply infrastructure include two municipal watermains, 300 mm in diameter, on Grassy Brook Road and Montrose Road.
-These watermain lines are part of a well-looped distribution network that connect to the 500mm diameter regional watermain on McLeod Road, north of the site.
+The existing local water supply infrastructure consists of a 300 mm municipal watermain on Montrose Road.
+This watermain line is part of a well-looped distribution network that connects to the 500 mm diameter regional watermain on McLeod Road, north of the site.